Fast approximations of pseudo-observations in the context of right-censoring and interval-censoring: Simulation studies for the Restricted Mean Survival Time

 \section{Simulation studies for the Restricted Mean Survival Time}

 We study two different simulation scenarios for the RMST: one with right-censored data and another one with interval-censored data.
 In the first scenario, the approximate pseudo observations are based on the Kaplan-Meier estimator (using Proposition~\ref{KM}) while in the second scenario they are based on the pch model (using Proposition~\ref{paramsurv}).
 In both settings, the performance of the estimators derived from the approximated formulas and the ones obtained from the standard jackknife method is compared based on $500$ replications.
 Implementation of the generalised estimation equation is performed through the \texttt{geese} function in the \texttt{geepack} R package.
+Computation times of the estimators were evaluated on $100$ replications, from $10$ different samples with $10$ replications on each sample using the \texttt{microbenchmark} R package.